My name is Sergei Sergejev (Estonian passport name), or Sergey Sergeev in English, or Сергей Сергеев in Russian.

 And so gradually I shifted from technical architect to social architect.
 From caring about technical designs to caring about people and the psychology that drives them.
 Because in the end, this is what seems to make the difference between a working project and a failure.

 I’m also interested in topics about personal growth – I tried to follow Jedi Technique, but found out that if you don’t do most important, deep & personally very engaging things — you never will be productive.
+This is what lead me to search for meaning.
 I suffered from depression and (at least for now) got out and now I want to share my story to inspire others, help others and spread awareness on the topic.